-Design and construction of the stormwater management system: a. utilise methods and materials to minimise the whole of lifecycle costs of the stormwater management system; and b. are co-ordinated with civil and other landscaping works.
+Design and construction of the stormwater management system:

+- a. utilise methods and materials to minimise the whole of lifecycle costs of the stormwater management system; and - b. are co-ordinated with civil and other landscaping works.

 Note - To determine the standards for stormwater management system construction refer to Planning scheme policy - Integrated design.
-PO63 No example provided.

 Where associated with a minor green corridor identified on Figure 7.2.3.4 - Green network and open space, development will adopt bio-retention systems for stormwater treatment that recognises and promotes Councils Total Water Cycle Management policy and the efficient use of water resources.

 Note - To determine the standards for stormwater management system construction refer to Planning scheme policy - Integrated design.

-Clearing of native vegetation PO64 PO67 E64 Reconfiguring a lot facilitates the retention of native vegetation by: Development is in accordance with a Neighbourhood development plan. a. incorporating native vegetation and habitat trees into the overall subdivision design, development layout, on-street amenity and landscaping where practicable; b. ensuring habitat trees are located outside a development footprint.
+Clearing of native vegetation

+Reconfiguring a lot facilitates the retention of native vegetation by:

+- a. incorporating native vegetation and habitat trees into the overall subdivision design, development layout, on-street amenity and landscaping where practicable; - b. ensuring habitat trees are located outside a development footprint.
 Where habitat trees are to be cleared, replacement fauna nesting boxes are provided at the rate of 1 nest box for every hollow removed.
-Where hollows have not yet formed in trees &gt; 80cm in diameter at 1.3m height, 3 nest boxes are required for every habitat tree removed.
-No example provided.
-34
+Where hollows have not yet formed in trees > 80cm in diameter at 1.3m height, 3 nest boxes are required for every habitat tree removed.

-C. providing safe, unimpeded, convenient and ongoing wildlife movement;

-d. avoiding creating fragmented and

-isolated patches of native vegetation.

-e. ensuring that biodiversity quality and

-integrity of habitats is not adversely

-impacted upon but are maintained and

-protected;

-f. ensuring that soil erosion and land

-degradation does not occur;

-g. ensuring that quality of surface water is

-not adversely impacted upon by

-providing effective vegetated buffers to

-water bodies.
+- providing safe, unimpeded, convenient and ongoing wildlife movement; - d. avoiding creating fragmented and isolated patches of native vegetation. - e. ensuring that biodiversity quality and integrity of habitats is not adversely impacted upon but are maintained and protected; - f. ensuring that soil erosion and land degradation does not occur; - g. ensuring that quality of surface water is not adversely impacted upon by providing effective vegetated buffers to water bodies.